SoniaBenHedia/HHU_scripts/README.md

 # HHU_scripts

-This folder entails scripts I wrote and used during my time at the Heinrich-Heine-University,Düsseldorf, while working in der DFG funded research unit 'Spoken Morphology' (FOR2373).
+This repository entails scripts I wrote and used during my time at the Heinrich-Heine-University,Düsseldorf, while working in der DFG funded research unit 'Spoken Morphology' (FOR2373).

 There are four folders